-You have a pile of notes, a few projects you want to track, and you’d actually like to set up a wiki for your team too.
+You have a mountain of notes, a few projects you want to track, and you’d actually like to set up a wiki for your team too.
 Three different tools?
 Or everything in one?
-I’ve been using Notion for over two years now, and I can tell you exactly where it’s brilliant and where you’ll run into issues.
+I’ve been using Notion for over two years now, and can tell you exactly where it’s brilliant and where you’ll run into issues.

 Notion: the company